 She is currently a resident studio artist at The Creator Incubator, and has paintings with Stella Downer Gallery Sydney, and Leighton Contemporary, QLD.

-Liss has a background in Scientific Illustration, holding a Bachelor Degree with Distinction in Natural History Illustration from the University of Newcastle, and a Bachelor of Fine Arts at the National Art School (Painting).
-She has exhibited across NSW, most recently her work ‘Each’ was awarded Runner Up in the 2025 Brenda Clouten Travelling Scholarship.
+Liss holds a BFA (Painting) and an MFA in Sculpture from the National Art School and has background in Scientific Illustration, holding a Bachelor Degree with Distinction in Natural History Illustration from the University of Newcastle.
+She has exhibited nationally and internationally, most recently undertaking a residency in Singapore after her work ‘Each’ was awarded Runner Up in the 2025 Brenda Clouten Travelling Scholarship.
 She has previously been a finalist in the Lake Prize, Hawkesbury Art Prize, Newcastle Club Art Prize, National Emerging Art Prize, and Blake Prize.

-Liss has worked for Maitland Regional Art Gallery, as the Learning and Audience Development Curator, Art Educator, and facilitated the Arts Health, Art and Dementia programme.
-She also works at the John Hunter Children’s Hospital and Sydney Children’s Hospital as an Arts and Health Facilitator, and is a casual drawing tutor at the National Art School.
+Liss is a casual drawing tutor at the National Art School and has worked for Maitland Regional Art Gallery, as the Learning and Audience Development Curator, Art Educator, and facilitated the Arts Health, Art and Dementia programme.
+She also works at the John Hunter Children’s Hospital and Sydney Children’s Hospital as an Arts and Health Facilitator.